Table of contents

 Other protection measurements that are included by both exchanges are 2-factor authentication and an intricate identity verification process.

-Coinbase offers an extra safety measure, as it has insured its online crypto funds by a syndicate of Lloyd’s of London.
+Coinbase offers an extra safety measure, as it has ensured its online crypto funds by a syndicate of Lloyd’s of London.
 U.S. customers’ USD wallets are insured by the FDIC for losses of up to $250,000.

 Coinbase vs Coinbase Pro: Verdict